-Moody's, S&P and Fitch Ratings have assigned their municipal bond ratings of "Aaa," "AAA" and "AAA," respectively, to the Insured Bonds with the understanding that upon the delivery of the Bonds, Ambac Assurance will issue its financial guaranty insurance policy.
-The underlying ratings on the Insured Bonds, without regard to the financial guaranty insurance policy, and the ratings on the uninsured Bonds which mature on July 1, 2006 and July 1, 2007 are "Aa3" by Moody's, "AA-" by S&P and "A+" by Fitch Ratings.
+Moody's, S&P and Fitch Ratings have assigned their municipal bond ratings of "Aaa," "AAA" and "AAA," respectively, to the Bonds with the understanding that upon the delivery of the Bonds, FGIC will issue its municipal bond insurance policy with respect to the Series A-1 Bonds, and MBIA will issue its municipal bond insurance policy with respect to the Series A-2 Bonds.
+Moody's, S&P and Fitch Ratings have also assigned underlying ratings of "Aa3," "AA-" and "A+," respectively, to the Bonds.
 The District has furnished to each rating agency certain materials and information with respect to itself and the Bonds.
 Generally, rating agencies base their ratings on such information and materials and on their own investigations, studies and assumptions.
-Each rating reflects only the view of the rating agency and any explanation of the significance of such rating may be obtained only from the issuing rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 99 Church Street, New York, New York 10007, telephone: (212) 533-0300, Standard & Poor's, 55 Water Street, New York, New York 10041, telephone: (212) 438-2124 and Fitch Ratings, One State Street Plaza, New York, New York, telephone: (212) 908-0500.
+Each rating reflects only the view of the rating agency, and any explanation of the significance of such rating may be obtained only from the issuing rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 99 Church Street, New York, New York 10007, telephone: (212) 533 0300, Standard & Poor's, 55 Water Street, New York, New York 10041, telephone: (212) 438 2124 and Fitch Ratings, One State Street Plaza, New York, New York, telephone: (212) 908-0500.
 There is no assurance that any such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating agency, if, in its judgment, circumstances so warrant.
 Any such downward revision or withdrawal of any such rating may have an adverse effect on the market price of the Bonds.